3choff/FastWhisperAPI/README.md

 FastWhisperAPI is a web service built with the FastAPI framework, specifically tailored for the accurate and efficient transcription of audio files using the Faster Whisper library.
 This project is an open-source initiative that leverages the remarkable Faster Whisper model.
 It is four times faster than openai/whisper while maintaining the same level of accuracy and consuming less memory, whether running on CPU or GPU.
 The API is built to provide compatibility with the OpenAI API standard, facilitating seamless integration into existing applications that use [OpenAI - Whisper](https://platform.openai.com/docs/api-reference/making-requests).

+If you find FastWhisperAPI useful, please consider leaving a star ⭐ or [donate](https://ko-fi.com/3choff).

 ## Features
 - FastWhisperAPI is fully compatible with the OpenAI API standard.
 - Transcribe audio files asynchronously using a ThreadPoolExecutor.